 Wondering the difference between St Louis Style Ribs vs Baby Back Style Ribs?
 St. Louis Ribs (also called spare ribs), and Beef Back Ribs (also called loin ribs) are among the most beloved cuts of meat for barbecue enthusiasts, each bringing its unique flavor and texture to the table.

-Below we break down the differences in texture, dive deep into flavor profiles, and help you decide which rib reigns supreme.
+Below we break down the differences in texture, dive deep into flavor profiles, and help you decide which rib reigns supreme: st louis style ribs or baby back style ribs?
 Grab a napkin, because this juicy comparison is about to get saucy!

 St Louis Pork Ribs

 As you can probably guess, St. Louis Ribs hail from the vibrant city of St. Louis, Missouri.
 In the 1930’s, meatpackers created a new method of cutting pork spare ribs.
 This method involved removing cartilage from the side of the ribs to create a rectangular rack with more meat.

 St Louis Style Ribs are a hallmark of American barbecue culture.
 Known for its rich, marbled texture and delicious flavor, St. Louis ribs are cut from the belly of the hog, lending it a combination of both tender meat and fatty content that makes it incredibly juicy when cooked right.

 On the other hand, Beef back ribs are a leaner cut of beef, therefore have less “meat” on them.
 They have less fat than St. Louis Ribs, but what it lacks in fat, it makes up for with its rich beefy flavor and tender meat.

 Back ribs, also called loin ribs, come from the upper rib section of the cow, adjacent to the delectable prime rib.